Peter (aka Simon Peter, Simon, Cephas) was one of the 12 apostles of Jesus Christ and the author of 2 letter in the New Testament.

-Study questions, maps, charts, key words, history, background, outlines, and links to help you study Peter’s second epistle.
+Study questions, maps, charts, key words, history, background, outlines, and links to help you study the epistle of Jude.

 Peter concludes his second letter by discussing the end of the age, the return of Christ and what that tells us about how we should live now.

 2 Peter 3:8-9 features in the debate over God’s sovereignty and human free will.
 While this verse does not settle the debate, understanding what Peter means in context teaches us a lot about both good Bible study and the issues in the debate.

 Peter argues that more than anything else we need to find life through forgiveness and to find fulfillment through righteousness.
 It is this hope that he wants us to remember such that we let it change our lives today.